zuni-lab/zuni-programs3/README.md

 For example: ```./mocha.sh VotingPowerSMTBuilder``` or ```./mocha.sh 'VotingPowerSMTBuilder tests'```
 - Run all tests in library: ```yarn testlib```
 - Run tests in a specific folder: ```yarn test $FOLDER_NAME```

+### Attribution
+- We acknowledge the utilization of the Rust groth16 verifier developed by [Electron-Labs](https://github.com/Electron-Labs/electron-rs), which leverages the [ark_groth16](https://github.com/arkworks-rs/groth16) library.